kunle12/lurawi/docs/index.md

 * [Lurawi Prebuilt Custom Blocks](./LurawiGenAiCustoms.md) for detailed descriptions of prebuilt custom function blocks.

 * [Advanced: RAG Reference Implementation in Lurawi](RAGReferenceImplementation.md) for a concrete example of a Retrieval-Augmented Generation (RAG) implementation.

+- [Advanced: `LurawiAgent`](./docs/LurawiAgent.md) for running Lurawi workflow as an independent agent.

 Lurawi's capabilities are extensible via a plug-in mechanism, allowing integration with third-party systems.
 Explore